Declarations

 A call to remove is typically followed by a call to a container’s erase member function to actually remove elements from the container.
 These two invocations together constitute a so-called Erase-remove idiom.

-The same effect can also be achieved by the following non-member functions:
+The same effect can also be achieved by the non-member helpers std::erase and std::erase_if (with overloads for standard containers).

 The similarly-named container member functions list::remove, list::remove_if, forward_list::remove, and forward_list::remove_if erase the removed elements.